Writers and their experience of life in the City of London

 This unique site is now open for this season of tours.
 Find out more.

 If you'd like to organise your own walk, lecture or a virtual tour, then please use our Find a Guide section.
-If you're a member of an Arts Society or a U3A, a school or another group we'd love to take you on a tour of the City.
-Or if you're a company based in the City who'd like to organise a social event for your work colleagues, then contact one of our qualified guides, who can put together an evening walk for you.
+If you're a member of an Arts Society or a U3A or other group we'd love to take you on a tour of the City.
+And if you're a company based in the City who'd like to organise a social event for your work colleagues, why not book a walk with us?

 120mins